intershop/helm-charts/CONTRIBUTING.md

 Chart unrelated commits (like e.g. docs, chore, build, test) will not be taken into account but still should be conventional and informative as possible.

 All of this will help to read and interpret our changlogs and release notes.

-## Release Process

-There's also a defined [Release Process](Release Process) allowing it us to work in teams with this project.
-Please also read this carefully if you want to contribute to this code base.